ginatrapani/isosceles/README.md

 Isosceles is an object-oriented, PHP5 web application starter kit based on [ThinkUp](http://thinkupapp.com/)'s underpinnings.
-Isosceles provides a simple MVC framework, database agnosticism, caching, dynamic class loading, single-file configuration, and common actions like user registration, login, and logging.
+Isosceles provides a simple MVC framework, database agnosticism, caching, dynamic class loading, single-file configuration, URL routing and (eventually) common actions like user registration, login, and logging.

 Isosceles' name was inspired by the architecture of New York City's [One World Trade Center](http://en.wikipedia.org/wiki/One_World_Trade_Center).